aisingapore/TagUI/README.md

   - This lets you reuse and compound automation scripts to build complex flows
   - Sub-scripts can be multiple levels deep and be of any filename or extension
   - To call sub-scripts, use tagui step followed by absolute or relative filename
-  - For example, tagui login_crm or tagui crm.login or tagui outlook.sendmail
+  - For example, tagui login_crm or tagui crm.login or tagui outlook\sendmail
+  - Variables can be directly used or modified in parent script and sub-scripts

   Tip - tagui step works by expanding content of a sub-script into the flow, at the line where tagui step is used to call the sub-script.
 Thus variables that are accessible from the parent flow file will also be accessible from the sub-script.
 A .raw file will be created to store expanded contents of the automation flow (useful for checking error messages).
 Alternatively, try using run step to run tagui on a flow file, so that it is run as a separate child process.